Grand jury indicts Daniel Callihan, Victoria Cox in Loranger murder, kidnapping case

 WATCH DISTRICT ATTORNEY SCOTT PERRILLOUX BREAK DOWN THE INDICTMENT HERE.

-According to reports, Callihan killed Callie Brunett, in her home.
-He stole Callie's car and her two daughters Erin and Jalie Brunett, and took off with Cox.
-Erin was killed in Mississippi, and Jalie was injured and brought to the hospital.

-Jalie survived and was taken to a hospital before being reunited with her grandparents.
+Callihan is accused of killing Callie Brunett, 35, in her home and stealing her car and her two daughters Erin and Jalie Brunett, 6, and took off with Cox.
+Erin was found dead in Mississippi but prosecutors Thursday would not say where she may have died.
+Jalie was injured and taken to the hospital.
+She was released June 14 and returned to Tangipahoa Parish with her grandparents.

-Both Callihan and Cox were previously arrested and are being charged with capital murder and sexual battery in Jackson, Mississippi.
+Both Callihan and Cox were arrested in Mississippi and face capital murder and sexual battery accusations in Jackson.
+Prosecutors there have not said whether they would seek their execution but Jackson Police Chief Joseph Wade said last week it would be an appropriate penalty.

 When Callihan was arrested in Mississippi, he said had no reason for what he did, claiming to be sober at the time of the killing and kidnapping.

-"I would kill me...I have told [police] everything I did, and I have agreed to not bite it," Callihan said.
+"I would kill me...I have told [police] everything I did, and I have agreed to not fight it," Callihan said then.
 "For what I did?
 Lethal injection is the easiest thing for me."

+Perrilloux said he would not expect Callihan to plead guilty, despite his jailhouse confession, and expressed hope that he would be able to bring the first case.
+He shares jurisdiction over the crimes with the U.S. Attorney's office in New Orleans and state prosecutors in Mississippi.

+"I think this is where this needs to be handled initially," he said.
+"First of all, it originated here.
+It involves local people and I feel strongly that this community deserves the right to have it ultimately resolved and decided here."

 More News